bcelik32/zamanlayici/README.md

 3) Create a Shortcut for the Exe.
 4) Run the Shortcut.
 Note: Do Not Change the Contents of the "durum.txt" File.
-Note: The program will not run in the Hours Entered from 00 to 09 (only the two boxes at the top right).
-This is because the strftime command in Python does not prefix single-digit times with a 0 (like 5:30 instead of 05:30).# zamanlayici
-Kapatma Zamanlayıcı